 The be-all and end-all of every start-up: a creative business model

 For a long time I underestimated how important it is to develop a creative and innovative business concept.
-If I could turn back time, I would focus on it from the start.
-Because the goal should not be to work in the long term in the company, but to work in the company from the beginning and to shape it.
+If I could turn back time, I would look at it from the start focus, Because Objective shouldn't be long term IM Company to work, but to work and shape the AM company from the start.

 For financial reasons I did many things myself for years.
-The important thing is that this is not the long-term motivation.
-It is by no means only something for startups with growth capital and dynamic teams to develop a viable business concept.
-On the contrary: an after-work startup also needs this concept.
+The important thing is that this is not the long-term Motivation is.
+It's not just for Startups to develop a viable business concept with growth capital and dynamic teams.
+Quite the opposite: Even an after-work startup needs this Concept.
 Make it a priority to develop one.

 High competition, tough distribution battles

-The competition among the existing business concepts is immensely high, which means low profits and tough distribution battles.
-Most startups or start-ups do not survive in the environment of established players.
-The niche should be big enough to enable good growth, but at the same time too small to be of interest to established companies in the market.
+The competition among the existing business concepts is immense, which means low profits and tough distribution battles.
+Most of the time, startups or start-ups do not survive in the environment of established players.
+The niche should be big enough to have a good one growth possible, but at the same time too small to be of interest to established companies on the market.

-Let's say you want to start selling tickets on the side.
+Let's say you want to start buying tickets on the side sell.
 Your competitors not only include local sales outlets, but also established providers such as Eventim or Eventbrite.
 But what if you concentrate exclusively on tickets for selected satirical events?
 With this specialization you have the chance to occupy a niche and to be perceived as a provider by your target group.

 As a after-work founder, exist in a niche